Adrienne King: Career

-1960–1979: Early life and roles
+1965–1979: Early work

-King was born July 21, 1960 in Oyster Bay, Long Island, New York.
-She is a first-generation American; her mother was English and from Liverpool, and her father was of Hungarian Jewish and Czech descent.
-King's mother put her into acting at 6-months old in commercials alongside her brother and sister, something she describes as her not having much control over.
-In 1965 around age five, she appeared in the television film Inherit the Wind in a supporting role.
+In 1965, around age nine, King appeared in the television film Inherit the Wind in a supporting role.
 Beginning in ninth grade, she began auditioning for films in New York City: "As long as I kept my grades up, everyone was cool with it," she recalled.

 She soon began training under Bill Esper, a student of acting instructor Sanford Meisner.
 She began to obtain parts in soap operas, Off-off-Broadway productions, and in several television commercials most notably Burger King advertising.
-Additionally, she worked as an extra, as well as performing as an uncredited dancer in the films Saturday Night Fever (1977) and Hair (1979).
+Additionally, she worked as a dancer in the films Saturday Night Fever (1977) and Hair (1979).
 She also had a small supporting role in the comedy film Between the Lines (1977).
-During this time, she studied art at New York's Fashion Institute of Technology.
+During this time, she studied and graduated from New York's Fashion Institute of Technology with a degree in fine arts.